CancerGenome/Bioinformatics_Pipeline/README.md

 # Bioinformatics_Pipeline

 This repo includes all regular pipeline used in daily work.
+Please leave me an issue if you have any questions.
+I will solved it ASAP.

 - Annovar_Annotation: Annotate VCF files with Annovar, output gnomAD frequency, gene annotation, Software prediction
 - GATK_RNASeq_SNVCalling: SNV calling with GATK4, for RNASeq data